 Funerals and Sympathy

 Flowers are a sweet way to honor the memory of a lost loved one.
+In which, funeral homes, funeral parlour or mortuary, are businesses that provide funeral services for the dead and their families.
 Most funeral flowers are white—think white daisies, chrysanthemums, carnations, and gladiolas.
 Keep in mind, with funerals, the flowers you choose should be a bit more traditional.
 Certain flowers have different meanings.
 Lilies, for example, signify majesty and purity, while pink flowers like carnations, roses or some orchids signify remembrance.
 Here’s a guide to navigating the etiquette of funeral flowers.

 One last thing, if the family has requested a donation in lieu of flowers, do respect their wishes.